close-chat/close-chat-protocol/README.md

 ### Phase 2: Completely unstopable messaging protocol
-  * Option 1: Host the messaging app on IPFS & open-source it, this way users are ensured that their app doesn't have a backdoor
+  * **Option 1**: Host the messaging app on IPFS & open-source it, this way users are ensured that their app doesn't have a backdoor
-  * Option 2: Reseach a way to do decryption trustlessly on-chain, where only channel participants are able to decrypt and retrieve messages they send to eachother.
+  * **Option 2**: Reseach a way to do decryption trustlessly on-chain, where only channel participants are able to decrypt and retrieve messages they send to eachother.